Van Vlaenderen · Lineage Dossier

 The House of Flanders-Praet

 Documented lineage from Louis Friese van Vlaenderen (d.
-1396) to the extinction of the legitimate male line (1545), with primary-source confirmed generation data.
-Updated April 2026 with FMG MedLands primary charter and epitaph data.
+1396) through the failure of the senior direct line (1545) and its collateral continuation — Joos, Jacob, Lodewijk V — to the death of the last male of the line in 1591, with primary-source confirmed generation data.
+Updated June 2026 with the collateral chain and the post-1591 title succession.

 Lineage Dossier